 CPM vs BI: The Differences

 Although they both play a role in decision-making, they play entirely separate ones.
 While BI helps you decide what decisions to make, CPM monitors your progress based on those decisions.

 Oftentimes, businesses discover trends that they didn’t expect to see as a result of the analysis performed by their BI software.
 With this information in hand, they can create quantifiable goals and objectives to achieve and make forecasts about how different courses of action might affect their future metrics.

-CPM takes the reins after that to track the progress towards those goals and objectives.
+CPM takes the reins after the analysis to track the progress towards those goals and objectives.
 After defining specific KPIs and performance metrics, a CPM solution helps you see how close or how far away you are to reaching those goals.
-Planning, forecasting and budgeting features help create a timeline for reaching them.
+Planning, forecasting and budgeting features help create a timeline for achieving them.
 You can then use a CPM to check if you’re keeping up with that timeline.
 If you’re not, you can use it to help find out why you’re falling behind and fix the problem until you reach your goal.

-CPM vs BI: Which Should You Use?
+BI vs CPM: Which Should You Use?

 However, there are also plenty of businesses that use CPM solutions as complements to their BI software.
 They do so to help maintain focus on their goals and objectives.
 This helps keep every goal on track, meaning everything from project management to distribution and sales either reach their peak efficiency, or are headed in that direction.